yongkaiwu/palemtto/README.md

 > To list the available modules, refer to [Modules at Palmetto](https://www.palmetto.clemson.edu/palmetto/software/software/#modules).

-3) Create a conda environment called `pytorch` (or any name you like):
+3) Create a conda environment called `pytorch8550` (or any name you like):

 ~~~
-$ conda create -n pytorch anaconda python=3.9
+$ conda create -n pytorch8550 anaconda python=3.9
 ~~~

 4) Activate the conda environment:

 ~~~
-$ source activate pytorch
+$ source activate pytorch8550
 ~~~

 5) Install Pytorch with GPU support from the pytorch channel: